 [updated September 2004]

-9-7.302 - Consensual Monitoring—"Procedures for Lawful, Warrantless Monitoring of Verbal Communications"
+9-7.302 -Consensual Monitoring—Procedures for Lawful, Warrantless Monitoring of Oral Communications

 II.
 NEED FOR WRITTEN AUTHORIZATION

-(4) any party to the communication is or has been a member of the Witness Security Program and that fact is known to the agency involved or its officers;
+(c) any party to the communication is a current or former participant in the Federal Witness Security Program and that fact is known to the agency involved or its officers;

 In all other cases, approval of consensual monitoring will be in accordance with the procedures set forth in part V. below.

-- Monitoring Not Within Scope of Memorandum.
-Even if the interception falls within one of the six categories above, the procedures and rules in this Memorandum do not apply to:
+- Monitoring Not Within Scope of This Section.
+Even if the interception falls within one of the six categories above, the procedures and rules in this Section do not apply to: